dtian09/AgentBasedSimulation/README.md

 - initiation_prob1month_STPM.csv
 - relapse_prob1month_STPM.csv
 - quit_prob1month_STPM.csv
+- death_probs_abm_integer.csv

 2. Download the [monthly_diffusion_parameters.csv](https://drive.google.com/drive/u/1/folders/1BL8bcnzSBpwPEKwiWj5TXH5-MRyNwOx2) and [monthly_bass_observed_predicted.csv](https://drive.google.com/drive/u/1/folders/1BL8bcnzSBpwPEKwiWj5TXH5-MRyNwOx2) under the 'monthly diffusion models' folder.

+## Run the ABM

-3. Activate the virtual environment my_env as described above.
+1. Activate the virtual environment my_env as described above if it is not activated.

-4. Move into the repository directory.
+2. Move into the repository directory:

 ```
 cd smokingABM
 ```
+### Set the Parameters of the ABM using Model.yaml
+Set the weights (betas) of the Level 2 attributes of the COM-B regular smoking model (uptake), quit attempt model and quit maintenance (success) model:

+- uptake.cAlcoholConsumption.beta: 0.46
+- uptake.oSocialHousing.beta: 0.57
+- attempt.mIntentionToQuit.beta: 0.52
+...

-4. Specify the behaviour model to use for initiating regular smoking, making a quit attempt and quitting successfully.
+Set the smoking behavior model for initiating regular smoking, making a quit attempt and quitting successfully.

-For example, to use the STPM initiation probabilities for initiating regular smoking, COM-B quit attempt theory for making a quit attempt, COM-B quit success theory for quitting successfully and run the ABM in debug mode, set the following parameters in model.yaml:
+For example, to use the STPM initiation probabilities for initiating regular smoking, COM-B quit attempt theory for making a quit attempt, COM-B quit success theory for quitting successfully and run the ABM in 'debug' mode (output logfile.txt containing detailed information about the simulation) or 'normal' mode (no logfile.txt), set the following parameters:

 - regular_smoking_behaviour: "STPM"
 - quitting_behaviour: "COMB"
 - ABM_mode: "debug"

-5. Specify the parameters settings of the ABM in the props/model.yaml file.
 In model.yaml, each line specifies a parameter (left hand side of ":") and its value (right hand side of ":").
 The following are example parameters settings of the disposable e-cigarette diffusion model for the subgroup ex-smoker 1961-1980 (Reference: [diffusion_parameters.csv](https://drive.google.com/file/d/1oZKEOfHmTnquZi_8lStQP7RuIGoLA_2Z/view)):

 - disp_diffusion_exsmoker_1961_1980.p: 0.022498286
 - disp_diffusion_exsmoker_1961_1980.q: 0.212213813
 - disp_diffusion_exsmoker_1961_1980.m: 0.066939661
 - disp_diffusion_exsmoker_1961_1980.d: 0

+Set any other parameters of the ABM.
+### The Running Command

-6. Use the following command to run the ABM model.
+Use the following command to run the ABM model.

 ```
 python run_abm.py props/model.yaml